 - The British Lung Foundation has put together some specific exercises for people with lung conditions.

-Taking care of your mind as well as your body is really important whilst shielding.
+Taking care of your mind as well as your body is really important.
 Sleep well, allow yourself and other people space, exercise, don’t do or say the first thing that comes into your head.
 Breathe.

 - Advice on mental wellbeing while staying at home